 In 1969, Lee College, in cooperation with two Liberty County school districts, began offering courses at Liberty and Dayton.
 Another milestone in the history of Lee College was the offering of community education courses in 1972.
 These community-oriented, short-term courses have experienced a dramatic growth in popularity and are further evidence of the flexibility of the community college concept.
 The College also established a program for senior adults in 1972.

 In 1986, Lee College began two new programs to serve not only Lee Colleges district constituents, but also interested citizens outside the Colleges service area.
 The San Jacinto Mall site was the result of cooperation between the mall and the College.

 Coordination with local groups led to the formation of the Hispanic Educational Access Committee and the Black Educational Access Committee in the fall of 1986.
 The work of these committees has received favorable national recognition and has served to encourage educational access to these underrepresented groups.

-The Lee College Foundation, established in 1968 to provide scholarships to deserving Lee College students, today has assets of more than $3.5 million and provides more than 275 scholarships each year.
+The Lee College Foundation, established in 1968 to provide scholarships to deserving Lee College students, today has assets of over $13 million and provides more than 350 scholarships each year.